wrdsb/cosmos/README.md

 # C.O.S.M.O.S.

+## Visual Studio Code Workspaces
+In the .vscode folder, you'll find a number of .code-workspace files.
+These workspaces make it trivial to work with all of the assets associated with a particular application or project within the COSMOS mono repo, without having to load the entire repo into VS Code.
+If you find yourself working with a particular set of files and/or folders often, simply add a new workspace to this folder.
+This will make your life, and the lives of your colleagues, much easier.

+For bonus points, add your frequently used workspaces to your launcher.
+(See https://css-tricks.com/some-little-improvements-to-my-vs-code-workflow-workspaces-icons-tasks/ for an example.)

 ## Notes
 * Every Azure Function returns an HTTP response to original requester
 * Also generates an event with a pointer to local storage which contains same response